liz-starfield/blog/src/posts/llm/014_rag_evaluation.md

 ### 2.7.
 Other
 - Latency
   - Latency measures the time taken by the RAG system to finish the response of one query.
 It is a critical factor for user experience, especially in interactive applications such as chatbots or search engines.
-  - **Single Query Latency**： The mean time is taken to process a single query, including both retrieval and generating phases.
+  - Single Query Latency： The mean time is taken to process a single query, including both retrieval and generating phases.
 - Diversity
   - Diversity evaluates the variety and breadth of information retrieved and generated by the RAG system.
 It ensures that the system can provide a wide range of perspectives and avoid redundancy in responses.
   - Cosine Similarity / Cosine Distance: The cosine similarity/distance calculates embeddings of retrieved documents or generated responses.
 Lower cosine similarity scores indicate higher diversity, suggesting that the system can retrieve or generate a broader spectrum of information.
 - Noise Robustness
   - Noise Robustness measures the RAG system’s ability to handle irrelevant or misleading information without compromising the quality of the response.
-  - **Misleading Rate** 和 **Mistake Reappearance Rate**
+  - Misleading Rate 和 Mistake Reappearance Rate
 - Negative Rejection
   - Negative Rejection evaluates the system’s capability to withhold responses when the available information is insufficient or too ambiguous to provide an accurate answer
-  - **Rejection Rate**：The rate at which the system refrains from generating a response.
+  - Rejection Rate：The rate at which the system refrains from generating a response.
 - Counterfactual Robustness
   - Counterfactual robustness assesses the system’s ability to identify and disregard incorrect or counterfactual information within the retrieved documents
-  - **Error Detection Rate**：The ratio of counterfactual statements detected in retrieved information.
+  - Error Detection Rate：The ratio of counterfactual statements detected in retrieved information.
+- Information Integration
+  - integrate answers from multiple document

 ## 3 Context-related Metrics / Retrieval Evaluation
 ### 3.1.
 Context Precision